-Art gives students the opportunity to interpret artworks and develop a folio of artworks, using experiential learning.
-Through interpreting artworks and exploration as the artist and audience, students considers their connection to artworks, and how their communication of ideas and presentation challenges and shapes their personal ideas.
-Students examine artworks from different periods of time and cultures to explore the different ways that artists interpret and communicate social and personal commentaries.
-This subject is ideal for students interested in VCE Art Creative Practice, Media, Product Design Technology and Visual Communication and Design.
+Art gives students the opportunity to develop visual literacy, interpret artworks and develop a folio of artworks, using experiential learning.
+Through investigating artworks and the exploration as the artist and audience, students considers their connection to artworks, and how their communication of ideas and presentation of challenges shapes their personal ideas.
+Students examine selected artworks to explore the different ways that artists interpret and communicate social and personal commentaries.
+This subject is ideal for students interested in VCE Art Creative Practice, Media, Product Design Technology and Visual Communication and Design, as the skills and learning in this class will support them as they move forward into senior school.